 Anything you want to change about the house

-The sellers don’t want to hear your plans to demolish the kitchen they loved or to replace the shag carpet they think is absolutely perfect for the living room.
+The sellers don’t want to hear about your plans to demolish the kitchen they love or to replace the shag carpet they think is absolutely perfect for the living room.
 And if you plan to rent out the home, keep that to yourself.

 “Some sellers may be turned off to converting their home into a rental,” Galdieri says.